awslabs/multi-model-server/docs/management_api.md

 ### Register a model

 `POST /models`
-* model_url - Model archive download url. support:
+* model_url - Model archive download url.
+Supports the following locations:
-    * local model archive (.mar), the file must be directly in model_store folder.
+    * a local model archive (.mar); the file must be directly in model_store folder.
-    * local model directory, the directory must be directly in model_store foler.
+    * a local model directory; the directory must be directly in model_store folder.
 This option can avoid MMS extracting .mar file to temporary folder, which will improve load time and reduce disk space usage.
-    * HTTP(s) protocol.
-MMS can download .mar files from internet.
+    * a URI using the HTTP(s) protocol.
+MMS can download .mar files from the Internet.
-* model_name - Name of the model.
-This name will be used as {model_name} in other API as path.
+* model_name - the name of the model; this name will be used as {model_name} in other API as path.
 If this parameter is not present, modelName in MANIFEST.json will be used.
-* handler - Inference handler entry-point.
-This value will override handler in MANIFEST.json if present.
+* handler - the inference handler entry-point.
+This value will override `handler` in MANIFEST.json if present.
-* runtime - Runtime for the model custom service code.
+* runtime - the runtime for the model custom service code.
 This value will override runtime in MANIFEST.json if present.
-Default PYTHON.
+The default value is `PYTHON`.
-* batch_size - Inference batch size, default: 1.
+* batch_size - the inference batch size.
+The default value is `1`.
-* max_batch_delay - Maximum delay for batch aggregation, default: 100 millisecnonds.
+* max_batch_delay - the maximum delay for batch aggregation.
+The default value is 100 milliseconds.
-* initial_worker - Number of initial workers to create, default: 0.",
+* initial_worker - the number of initial workers to create.
+The default value is `0`.
+MMS will not run inference until there is at least one work assigned.
-* synchronous - Decides whether creation of worker synchronous or not, default: false.
+* synchronous - whether or not the creation of worker is synchronous.
+The default value is false.
+MMS will create new workers without waiting for acknowledgement that the previous worker is online.

 ```bash
 curl -X POST "http://localhost:8081/models?url=https%3A%2F%2Fs3.amazonaws.com%2Fmodel-server%2Fmodels%2Fsqueezenet_v1.1%2Fsqueezenet_v1.1.model"